 You can use this pattern anywhere you need the semantic level of the heading to be correct but want to reuse a different visual style from your template.

 “Click here” is useless out of context.
+Don't do it.

 Describe where the link goes or what it does: